Amending Street Names and Numbers

 Extensive training of Emergency Dispatchers is required to efficiently process 911 calls.
 Each new hire completes an intensive seven-week, in-house classroom orientation that introduces the basics of the computer-aided dispatch system; call-taking techniques; emergency medical, fire and police dispatch procedures; and geography.
 Each trainee is taught the Association of Public Safety Communications Officials (APCO) 40-hour Emergency Telecommunicator course as well as the APCO 32-hour Fire Telecommunicator course.
 Trainees also are certified in healthcare provider Cardio Pulmonary Resuscitation (CPR).

 Communication Center Training

 Upon completion of the classroom phase, trainees are assigned to a Communications Training Officer (CTO) for individual on-the-job training at the call taker position.
-After a minimum of 17 shifts (approximately 5 weeks) at call-take, the trainee returns to the classroom for another week of instruction and scenarios regarding the dispatch and operations radio positions.
-The trainee then returns to the Communications Center for a minimum of 10 more weeks of on-the-job training at the radio positions.
+After being signed off at the call-take position (approximately five weeks), the trainee returns to the classroom for another week of instruction and scenarios regarding the dispatch and operations radio positions.
+The trainee then returns to the Communications Center for on-the-job training at the radio positions (approximately 10 more weeks).

 During the time in the Communication Center, the performance of the trainee is evaluated each shift on written daily observation reports, completed by the CTO.
 At the end of training on each position, the trainee is required (through observation, testing and scenarios) to demonstrate they can work that position independently.
 To expose trainees to a wide variety of situations, they may rotate through different shifts and work hours during their training.
 It requires 6–9 months to complete training at all three positions.
 Only after training is a trainee considered an effective Emergency Dispatcher, ready to fully serve the citizens of St. Charles County.